donmode/restaurants/README.md

 3.)
 Create a database migration, this will migrate all the necesary tables to the already created Database

 You can use Database Seed to generate Pseudo-data if need in the CLI

+Here is a link tho the project's postman documentation: https://www.getpostman.com/collections/e76530f8af63888a67be